4ms/metamodule/docs/simulator-building.md

-For information on how to use the firmware simulator, please see [README.md](./README.md).

 ### Building the Simulator

 The simulator uses SDL2, which must be installed on your host machine.
 It simulates graphics and audio output.
-The window can be re-sized in order to examine precise pixel alignment.

 Install the requirements as described in [Setup](../docs/Setup.md)

 Make sure you are in the right branch and you already updated the submodules.